-Cover the drive pinion area with a rag to protect it from metal filings 3. ☐ Secure the differential housing to the work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the inside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
-Remove any sharp edges that may chip off from around the hole and fall into the housing. ☐ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+Cover the drive pinion area with a rag to protect it from metal filings. ☐ Secure the differential housing to the work bench. ☐ Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
+Remove any sharp edges that may chip off from around the hole and fall into the housing. □ Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+Placing a magnet on the inside of the housing near the hole will help to catch any debris from drilling and tapping.

-3.4 Fina al Air Locker Assembly attentio all parts of the differential assembly, paying particular n to the seal housing journal.
-The seal housing into the differential housing and install the bearing Be sure to check that the bearing caps are on the correct sides of the third member and are correctly aligned. ☐ Insert th ne bearing cap bolts and hand tighten.
+3.4 Fina I Air Locker Assembly ll parts of the differential assembly, paying particular n to the seal housing journal. ☐ Place the bearing ne Air Locker into the differential housing and install the caps.
+Be sure to check that the bearing caps are on the correct sides of the third member and are correctly aligned. ☐ Insert th ne bearing cap bolts and hand tighten.
 Before attempting to install the adjuster nuts, make sure the threads on the inside of the bearing caps and differential housing are perfectly aligned.
 If they are not, the threads could be stripped. nd lightly hand tighten the adjuster nut supplied with the Air kit into the ring gear side bearing cap.
-NOTE: You should feel no backlash between the ring and pinion gears once the adjuster nut tightens.
-Insert th e the adjuster nut (counterclockwise) 1⁄4 turn. ne original adjuster nut onto the opposite side of the tial and tighten with the appropriate adjuster nut wrench.
-You should now feel some backlash between the ring and pinion gears.
-If not, there might be a clearance problem which is binding the carrier.
-Re-check the clearance.
+NOTE: You should feel no backlash between the ring and pinion gears once the adjuster nut tightens. adjuste IMPORTANT: nd Rover differentials that utilize roll pins to hold the er nuts in place, use Loctite 272 on the threads of the applied Air Locker adjuster nut when installing it.
+Reverse e the adjuster nut (counterclockwise) 1⁄4 turn.
+NOTE: Assembly space in some Land Rover differentials has been found to vary slightly.
+Using an automotive feeler gauge, check that some clearance exists between the bearing cap and the Air Locker (Figure 7.).
+Rotate the differential one full turn while checking.
+If any part of the Air Locker contacts the bearing cap then the cap should be removed and any contact points should be filed or ground until some assembly clearance exists.